This blog was shared in 2024 during the development of our RIIO-T3 Business Plan. The plan has now been published and is available to view online.

 Cyber security and resilience is playing an increasingly important role in how we operate as more of the operations of our infrastructure move online, through digital services and centralised control rooms.

 Investment in cyber security is an ongoing priority as we recognise that the security of our people, processes and technology is vital to the continued success of our business.
 In RIIO-T3, we will continue to invest in Cyber Security as part of our risk-based approach and contribution to the resilience of our transmission network.
-We will also be developing a Cyber Security Plan, this will not be published publicly due to the sensitivity of the content but will address T2_Strategythe key challenges of the UK National Cyber Security Centre Strategy to significantly harden against cyber attacks and be resilient to threat actors by following guidance and the Cyber Assessment Framework.
+We will also be developing a Cyber Security Plan, this will not be published publicly due to the sensitivity of the content but will address the key challenges of the UK National Cyber Security Centre Strategy to significantly harden against cyber attacks and be resilient to threat actors by following guidance and the Cyber Assessment Framework.
 Whilst this plan is confidential, you can read more about our wider Digitalisation Strategy on our website.

 This builds on our RIIO-2 Business Plan when we created IT and OT (Information Technology and Operational Technology) Cyber Resilience Plans to ensure the safety of the transmission and distribution networks.
 We built a Cyber Resilience plan which transformed cyber security in line with expectations set by the UK Government, the UK National Cyber Security Centre and Ofgem.